 The next two sections cover some other SQL commands related to data definition: TRUNCATE and COMMENT.
-The final section contains some review exercises.

 7.1 The CREATE TABLE Command

 Chapter 3 introduced the CREATE TABLE command and showed a basic command syntax diagram.
 This section explores the CREATE TABLE command in a little more detail.
 Figure 7-1 shows a more (but still far from) complete syntax diagram.